Installing BEL (Demo-grade install)

-This guide contains quick start instructions intended for demo, experimental, and other non-production use.
-For installations that handle production traffic, please see our production-grade BEL installation guide.
+Note: this guide contains “quick start” instructions intended for demo, experimental, and other non-production use.
+For installations that handle production traffic, please see our complete BEL installation guide.

-BEL requires a valid license key to run, which is available through the Buoyant portal.
-Following the instructions there, you should end up with an environment variable like this:
+BEL requires a valid license key to run.
+Log into the Buoyant portal and follow the instructions there.
+You should end up with an environment variable like this:

 export BUOYANT_LICENSE=[LICENSE]